Sales & Marketing

 Shortly after delivery, you will receive a marketing questionnaire.
 It is important that it be completed and returned promptly.
 At several later key milestones, sales & marketing will continue to contact you automatically with updates or to solicit suggestions.

-For the print edition, a decision for hardcover or quality softcover will be made based on our judgment of what format (and price!) will produce the best sales result.
-A majority of our new books are produced in softcover; some are originally offered in hardcover and later in softcover.
+For the print edition, a decision will be made based on our judgment of what format (and price!) will produce the best sales result.
+An overwhelming majority of our new books are produced in softcover; a small number are originally offered in hardcover and later in softcover.
 We do not offer books simultaneously in both forms.
 We will also determine if your manuscript is eligible for an ebook edition.
 The most common obstacle to ebooks is a permissions snag, so be sure to avoid “print only” restrictions with your permissions.

 Your cover will be an essential marketing tool.
 We will finalize the cover design shortly after the manuscript is delivered.
 If you suggested ideas when you delivered the manuscript (see Preparing Your Manuscript), we will be happy to consider them.

 See the sales & marketing page for further information about this topic.

 Our editors work as a team, so it is likely you will work with several or even many of us throughout the process.
 After delivery, an experienced editor will give your manuscript a relatively brief inspection soon after it arrives, checking for any missing pieces or unforeseen issues with the overall length or the book’s organization, the quality of illustrations, and any other matters that need discussion.
 You will hear from us then to confirm receipt.
 Once any problems or loose ends—if any!—have been addressed, the manuscript will proceed through the editing phase.
 This may last for a few months, during which time you may not hear from us often.
 Be assured, though, that things are happening behind the scenes.